Pink (singer): 2016–2020: Beautiful Trauma, Hurts 2B Human and hiatus

-It was announced in February 2016 that Pink will cover a Beatles song, "Lucy in the Sky with Diamonds", for the upcoming Netflix original series Beat Bugs.
+It was announced in February 2016 that Pink would cover the Beatles' song "Lucy in the Sky with Diamonds" for the upcoming Netflix original series Beat Bugs.
 In the same month, it was announced that she had recorded a cover of "White Rabbit" for the movie Alice Through the Looking Glass, while in April it was revealed that she contributed the song "Just like Fire" to the soundtrack of the movie.
 In Australia, it topped the ARIA Charts.
 The following July, it was announced that Pink had written a song for French-Canadian singer Celine Dion called "Recovering" for inclusion on her upcoming English-language album.
 Pink provided guest vocals on country singer Kenny Chesney's single "Setting the World on Fire" which was released on August 1, 2016.
 The single topped on the Billboard Hot Country Songs and went platinum in the United States and Canada.
 On March 10, 2017, Pink teamed up with Stargate and Australian star Sia on the former's debut single, "Waterfall".

 Pink took a break to write songs for her upcoming seventh album.
-In June 2017, Pink confirmed that she was making her next studio album.
-On July 17, 2017, she announced via her official Twitter account that the video shoot for the first single will take place the following week.
+In June 2017, she confirmed her next studio album was in the works.
 "What About Us", the lead single from Pink's seventh studio album, Beautiful Trauma, was released on August 10, 2017 and reached number one in Australia.
 The album was released on October 13, 2017, and became the third best-selling album of the year worldwide.
-On August 27, 2017, Pink received the Michael Jackson Video Vanguard Award at the MTV Video Music Awards.
-She also performed a medley of some of her hits, including her new single, "What About Us", before accepting the award, which was presented to her by Ellen DeGeneres.
-"What About Us" reached number one on the Adult Pop Songs chart, earning Pink her ninth leader on the chart, breaking her out of a tie with Katy Perry for the solo female artist with the most number-ones in the chart's history and placing her in second place amongst all acts.
+Pink received the Michael Jackson Video Vanguard Award at the 2017 MTV Video Music Awards.
+She also performed a medley of some of her songs, including her new single, "What About Us", before accepting the award, which was presented to her by Ellen DeGeneres.
+"What About Us" reached number one on the Adult Pop Songs chart, earning Pink her ninth leader on the chart, breaking her out of a tie with Katy Perry for the solo female artist with the most number-ones in the chart's history and placing her in second place among all acts.
 The song received one nomination at the 60th Annual Grammy Awards for Best Pop Solo Performance.
-"Beautiful Trauma" was released on November 21, 2017, as the second single from Beautiful Trauma to less commercial success, reaching top thirty in Australia, the United Kingdom, France, and Scotland.
+"Beautiful Trauma" was released on November 21, 2017, as the second single from Beautiful Trauma to less commercial success, reaching top thirty in Australia, the United Kingdom, and France.
 While it only managed to peak at number seventy-eight on the Billboard Hot 100, it topped on the Billboard Dance Club Songs chart.
 On December 5, 2017, rapper Eminem revealed that Pink would be collaborating on the song "Need Me" for his ninth studio album Revival.
 The album received the nomination for Best Pop Vocal Album earned Pink's 20th nomination at the Annual Grammy Awards.